confluentinc/schema-registry/docs/schema_registry_tutorial.rst

    }

 Update the `pom.xml <https://github.com/confluentinc/examples/blob/5.0.0-post/clients/avro/pom.xml>`_ to refer to `Payment2b.avsc` instead of `Payment2a.avsc`.
-Re-run the compatibility check and verify that it fails:
+Re-run the compatibility check and verify that it passes:

 .. sourcecode:: bash